Lucevar/mw-immersion-mods/chargen.md

 [**Gateway to Skyrim**](https://www.nexusmods.com/morrowind/mods/51075) by Agiletek
 Makes Vorngyd's Stand suitable as an alternate starting location for playing Skyrim (Skyrim: Home of the Nords)

+[**Main Quest for Divayth Fyr**](https://www.nexusmods.com/morrowind/mods/51191) by AliceL93 and Caeris and Qwertyquit
+Do the Main Quest for Divayth Fyr.
+Includes a Chargen scenario in which you are one of the clones created by him.

 # Themed Chargen
 [**Royal Chargen**](http://mw.modhistory.com/download--7212) by Princess Stomper